Stop Bleeding Fast...Make Your Own Emergency Quikclot from Items You Probably Have

 I also love yarrow.
 It’s an herb with very strong hemostatic properties.
 You can use the flowers fresh, if you have them growing nearby and need them right away.
 OR, you can forage, grow your own, or purchase your yarrow from a good supplier and keep the powdered herb on hand.
 It’s also good for fevers.

-Here are more details on these three powerful emergency hemostatic (clotting) remedies and exactly how to use them:
+Here are more details on these three powerful emergency hemostatic (clotting) remedies and exactly how to use them for bleeding wounds:

 How to Use Kaolin Clay, Cayenne Pepper, and/or Yarrow for Wound Care